 First things first, find out if you are registered to vote.

-You must have been registered by Feb.
-7, 2020, or registered during the early voting period (Feb.
-12-29) to be eligible to vote in the Second Primary Election.
-There is no same-day registration during Early Voting for this election.
+You must be registered by Oct.
+9, or use same-day registration during the early voting period (Oct.
+15-31) to be eligible to vote.
 Photo ID is not required to vote.
-Do you know if you’re registered to vote?
-You can find out through North Carolina’s State Board of Elections voter search tool.
+Not sure you are registered to vote?
+You can find out through North Carolina’s State Board of Elections Voter Search Tool.

 Preview sample ballots:

 Sample ballots can be downloaded using the Voter Search Tool provided by the North Carolina State Board of Elections.
 On the Voter Search Tool page, enter your information, click on your name, then scroll through to see your jurisdictions, polling place, and sample ballot.

 Three ways to vote:

 1. Early Voting

 For the general election, Early Voting will run Oct.
 15-31, and you can use same-day registration during those dates.
 Get a downloadable .pdf of the Early Voting schedule with dates and times.
 During the early voting period you can choose to vote at any early voting location below.